anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 ## Step 1: Make a team repository
 You will need to set up your team's project repository before you begin.
 To do so, do the following:

+* Have **one** member of your team make a repository and invite the other team members to this repository. **Name your repository "X", where you replace "X" with the (capitalized) letter of your team.**
-* Accept the invitation by clicking on the link in Moodle ("Team Git Repo")
+    * That person should accept the invitation by clicking on the link in Moodle ("Team Git Repo")
     * Accept the assignment.
-* Have **one** member of your team make a repository and invite the other team members to this repository. **Name your repository "X", where you replace "X" with the (capitalized) letter of your team.**
+* Everyone else should accept the invitation and select your team

 The team member that creates the team repository should update the README file.
 For now, just list your team members' names in this file.
 You can edit it directly in GitHub, as we did in Step 2 of Part 1.